Elsie M. Miranda, DMin

 Director of Ministerial Formation

-Elsie M. Miranda, DMin, is associate professor of Theology at Barry University, where she serves as director of the Master of Arts in Practical Theology and Ministry, as well as director of Ministerial Formation.
+Elsie M. Miranda, DMin, is associate professor of Theology at Barry University, where she serves as director of Ministerial Formation.
 She is Cuban American, born and raised in Miami, Florida.
 She attended the University of Florida where she earned a BS in Psychology with a Minor in Religion, Boston College where she earned a Master of Arts in Pastoral Ministry with a concentration in Religious Education, and Barry University where she earned a DMin in Practical Theology.

 Miranda began her tenure at Barry University in 1996 as the associate director of Mission and Ministry.
 Since that time, she has continued to serve the local and national community by promoting the mission and core commitments of the University.
 In 2006, she joined the Department of Theology and Philosophy as director of Ministerial Formation.
 In addition to teaching and mentoring students, Miranda has served as an elected member of the Ethics Committee, the Faculty Welfare Committee, and the Graduate Council.
 As associate professor of Practical Theology, her areas of theological interest include inter-culturality and theological formation for ministry; liberating / contextual theologies; queer theology; and the paradigmatic shift that continued social, ecclesial, and political polarities will generate in the next century.